library(reshape2)

 y=data$sp500$y

-Recall the discussion in about maximising the likelihood function.
+Recall the discussion in Chapter 16 about maximising the likelihood function.
 The algorithm used to do that maximisation is called an optimiser.

 The basic R distribution provides a function called optim() for optimising functions.
-It provides several algorithms, including the very old and robust Nelder-Mead.
-That might not be the fastest algorithm, but it does have the advantage of not depending on derivatives, and it will always find the next optimum.
-Nelder-Mead has at least two disadvantages: it requires more steps to find the optimum than some other algorithms, and it only does local optimisation, meaning it finds the next peak.
+It provides several algorithms, including the well-established and robust Nelder-Mead.
+That might not be the fastest algorithm, but it does have the advantage of not depending on derivatives, and it will always find the nearest optimum.
+Nelder-Mead has at least two disadvantages: it requires more steps to find the optimum than some other algorithms, and it only does local optimisation, meaning it finds the nearest peak.

 There is an alternative library called NLopt that provides a large number of state-of-the-art optimisers.
 NLopt can be used with almost every programming language, and the R implementation is nloptr.